Australia’s Hazard(ous) Frigate Upgrades

 - Sea Power magazine (September 2004) – Australia to Upgrade Adelaide-Class Ships, Eyes UAV Fleet

-- Asia Pulse (October 2002) – Taiwan’s Kidd-Class Warships Deal To Cost US$785 Mln.
+- Asia Pulse (October 2002) – Taiwan’s Kidd-Class Warships Deal To Cost US$785 Mln [dead link].
 For 4 of the fully multi-role, 9,700t ships, or about 20-25% of their original cost.
-The Kidds would also have required upgrades, but have more native capability and the space to accommodate upgrades more easily.
+The Kidds would also have required upgrades, but had more native capability and the space to accommodate upgrades more easily.

 - Australian Navy, Navy News (June 14/99) – $900m FFG Upgrade